2-Methylpyridine: Synthesis

 2-Picoline was the first pyridine compound reported to be isolated in pure form.
 It was isolated from coal tar in 1846 by T. Anderson.
 This chemistry was practiced by Reilly Industries.
 It is now mainly produced by two principal routes.
 One method involves the condensation of acetaldehyde and ammonia in the presence of an oxide catalyst.
 This method affords a mixture of 2- and 4-picolines:

 Another method involves the condensation of acetone and acrylonitrile to give 5-oxohexanenitrile, which then cyclizes to give 2-picoline.

 Approximately 8000 t/a was produced worldwide in 1989.

 Reactions

+2-Methylpyridine is slightly more basic than pyridine, as reflected in the pKa's of the conjugate pyridinium salts, 5.94 and 5.25, respectively.

 Most of the reactions of picoline are centered on the methyl group.
 For example, the principal use of 2-picoline is as a precursor of 2-vinylpyridine.
 The conversion is achieved by condensation with formaldehyde:

 The copolymer of 2-vinylpyridine, butadiene and styrene is used as an adhesive for textile tire cord.
 2-Picoline is also a precursor to the agrichemical, nitrapyrin, which prevents loss of ammonia from fertilizers.
 Oxidation by potassium permanganate affords picolinic acid:

 Treatment of 2-methylpyridine with butyllithium results in deprotonation of the methyl group: